Monitor Pipeline File Processing

 Viewing the Workflow History

-To view the file workflow history, complete the following steps.
+To view the file workflow history, do the following:

 1. View the Workflow History information near the bottom of the Workflow panel.
 The timestamp that indicates when the workflow was completed appears.